Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 God called the Israelites an “evil congregation” for their sinful ingratitude.
 To God, an ungrateful attitude is sin—evil—which provokes Him to anger!
-Although God did not strike Israel with pestilence at that time or disinherit them, He did cause them to wander in the wilderness for 40 additional years, until those that demonstrated this attitude died!
-Their murmurings and unthankful attitude condemned them from ever seeing the Promised Land!
+Although God did not strike Israel with pestilence at that time or disinherit them, He did cause them to wander in the wilderness for 40 additional years until those who demonstrated this attitude died.
+Their murmurings and unthankful attitude condemned them from ever seeing the Promised Land.

 Most are familiar with the many Bible accounts of Christ’s miracles.
-He walked on water, turned water into wine, fed thousands of people from a small amount of food, cast out demons, and healed many people.
-But, although He healed many, how many do you think actually came back to thank Him?
+He walked on water, turned water into wine, fed thousands of people from a small amount of food, cast out demons and healed many people.
+But how many do you think actually came back to thank Him?
 You will be surprised.